 The side views show the curved lines of a female body and the almost unsurpassed mastery of the sculptor.

-The eight coats of arms are different in many other details, but for sure the masks at the bottom are very intriguing and deserve some attention.
+The eight coats of arms are different in many other details, but the masks in the lower part are very intriguing and deserve some attention.

-You may wish to see other masks and Filippo Juvarra's drawing of the Pope's coat of arms
+You may wish to see other masks in the monuments of Rome and Filippo Juvarra's drawing of one of the eight coats of arms